 Do you have a pet chicken that is kept in the house?
 I don’t actually recommend keeping house chickens, but everyone has their own idea of chicken keeping!
-Here are instructions for making chicken diapers or nappies for your pet chicken.
+You can find instructions for making chicken diapers or nappies for your pet chicken online.

 Eco-Friendly Chicken Toys

 Are your chickens bored?
 You can make toys from scraps or even ‘garbage’ to entertain them!
 Here are a few ideas for eco-friendly chicken toys:

 - Thread a head of cabbage or lettuce on a string and hang it in their pen.
 This will entertain them as they peck at it!

 - Poke several holes in the bottom of a plastic milk jug or soda bottle.
 Fill the bottle with birdseed and hang it where they can peck at the holes for their treat.

 - Build your own chicken swing.

 - Dump your compost or weeds in their pen and they will enjoy scratching through them for tasty bits.

 Eco-Friendly Chicken Treats